The Chapter Never Written

 I am now finally completely free of this man.

 I will never allow him to verbally abuse me again.
-In fact I will never take a phone call from him.
+In fact I will likely never take a phone call from him.
 I owe him nothing.

 The abuse is over.